History of the Saxophone

 19th Century

-In his youth, Adolphe was a student of flute and clarinet at Brussel's Conservatory of Music and became an expert instrument maker and talented musician.
-He made several improvements to the bass clarinet including : -
+In his youth, Adolphe was a student of Flute and Clarinet at Brussel's Conservatory of Music and became an expert instrument maker and talented musician.
+He made several improvements to the bass clarinet including: -

-In his youth, Adolphe was a student of flute and clarinet at Brussel's Conservatory of Music and became an expert instrument maker and talented musician.
-He made several improvements to the bass clarinet including : -
+In his youth, Adolphe was a student of Flute and Clarinet at Brussel's Conservatory of Music and became an expert instrument maker and talented musician.
+He made several improvements to the bass clarinet including: -

 - Improving its key work and acoustics